What are Liver Injuries?

 If your child has cuts or scrapes on the skin from other injuries, wash the areas with warm, soapy water and pat dry.

-Your child does not need to stay in bed but should walk and play quietly. while they heal.
+Your child does not need to stay in bed but should walk and play quietly while they heal.
 Your child should not rough play with family, friends or pets for several weeks.
-They may return to school in one to two weeks but your child will be on strict activity restrictions for some time.
+They may return to school in two to seven days, but your child will be on strict activity restrictions for some time.
 Strict activity restrictions include no gym, running, activities with wheels, or any activity in which both feet leave the ground at the same time.
-Your child should also not participate in any competitive / contact sports until the activity restriction time period is complete.
+Your child should also not participate in any competitive/contact sports until the activity restriction time period is complete.
 The length of activity restrictions will depend on the grade of the liver injury.

 Returning to Daycare or School